nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip/installing-the-nuxeo-platform-on-linux.md

 ### Install the Nuxeo Platform

-Download the [ZIP](https://packages.nuxeo.com/repository/maven-public/org/nuxeo/ecm/distribution/nuxeo-server-tomcat/11.4.42/nuxeo-server-tomcat-11.4.42.zip) archive and unzip it using your favorite tool.
+Download the ZIP archive from the [Nuxeo distribution download site](https://connect.nuxeo.com/nuxeo/site/connect/distributions) and unzip it using your favorite tool.

+{{#> callout type='warning' heading='PRIVATE DISTRIBUTION'}}
+You should contact your Nuxeo Administrator or Nuxeo sales representative to get access to this distribution.
+{{/callout}}

 ### Installation Path